16 Things I Do That My Husband Finds “Weird”

-“I’ve got a blog post idea for you,” announced Terry, one day last week.
+“I’ve got a blog post idea for you,” announced my husband, one day last week.

 I instantly tensed, in preparation for one of the “here’s why your idea sucks” conversations we always end up having whenever Terry decides to try and insert himself into my blog.
 Because that’s what ALWAYS happens in these situations.
 This time, however, Terry was to surprise me.